davidz-yt/lg-oled-auto-sleep/README.md

-# Motion Controller for LG OLED TV
+# Motion Sensor for LG OLED TV
 ![](images/Prototype_Case.jpg)

 I built a device to automatically turn on/off my LG OLED TV screen with a presence sensor.
 I use this TV as a computer montior, so this helps protect the OLED against burn in when I'm away from the display.